maxdlewis/Divvy_Bike_Share_Analysis/README.md

 **GitHub**: version control and portfolio sharing

 ## Process Overview
 Follwing the six steps of the data analysis process:
-1. **Ask** Defined the business task and key question
+1. **Ask** Defined the business task and key question: The business task is to design a strategy to convert casual riders into annual members.
+I was assigned the question of how do annual members and casual riders use the bikes differently.
 2. **Prepare** Locate the 2019 and 2020 data and verify its integrity
 3. **Process** Cleaned, filtered, and combined the data into one datasheet
 4. **Analyze** Compared ride duration, time of day, day of week differinciated by user type